 I’ve never been as emotionally stomach-punched as much as when I was watching Six Feet Under.
 We all felt the same way, and while that stuff was going on with Brenda and Nate and oh god all of those characters we all were just feeling bummed out.
 Quite the news-team atmosphere.

 And then, finally, we reached that final episode (‘Everyone’s Waiting’), and that final sequence, and that final song.

 It is so utterly heart-wrenching I don’t even know where to start.
 I think it’s the first time I’ve 100% agreed with a YouTube comment:

 “watched the entire show in about four weeks…never cried this hard in my entire life…”

 So what we’re seeing is a key character driving off in their car.
-The show’s gimmick was to always start each episode with a random death (it was show about a funeral home after all, so it was all very practical I suppose) – but in that final sequence we weren’t seeing random deaths, we were seeing the deaths of those we’d come to love over five seasons-worth of telly.
+The show’s gimmick was to always start each episode with a random death (it was a show about a funeral home after all, so it was all very practical) but in that final sequence we weren’t seeing random deaths.
+We were seeing the deaths of those we’d come to love over five seasons’ worth of telly.

 And what we’re seeing is cut to a song that couldn’t be cut to any other song, in hindsight.
 It’s by Australian singer/songwriter Sia Furler, and it’s called ‘Breathe Me’.
-No one really knew who Sia was before Six Feet Under (they still don’t, really – but heck, they know that song), but after that, ‘Breathe Me’ became the go-to track for thrashing your emotional heart strings.
-From Misfits to Veronica Mars to Orange Is The New Black, ‘Breathe Me’ is impossible to escape in television.
+No one really knew who Sia was before Six Feet Under but after that, ‘Breathe Me’ became the go-to track for thrashing your emotional heart strings.
+From Misfits to Veronica Mars to Orange is the New Black, ‘Breathe Me’ is impossible to escape on television.

 There’s a great series of interviews over at Vulture about the conclusion to Six Feet Under, and the quote that says it best is from Lauren Ambrose: